Molecule Man: Powers and abilities

 Owen Reece originally had the ability to psionically manipulate molecules for a variety of effects, such as force field generation, energy blasts, and hyperspace travel.
-However, the Molecule Man later gained reality-bending capabilities on a multiversal scale.

-Reece subconsciously imposed mental blocks on himself that prevented him from affecting organic molecules, which he overcame.
-The Molecule Man was dependent on utilizing a steel rod so he can focus his powers, but subsequently learned how to direct them without it.
+However, he later gained reality-bending capabilities on a multiversal scale.
+Reece subconsciously imposed mental blocks on himself that prevented him from affecting organic molecules, though he later overcame the blocks.
+The Molecule Man was initially dependent on using a steel rod to focus his powers, but learned how to direct them without it.

+The Molecule Man was intended to be a multiversal demolition tool by the Beyonders, with his universe dying if he does.
+Furthermore, this causes a contraction in the multiverse, thus inducing universal collision events called "incursions".

+As his power originates from the Beyonders, Reece is connected to them and can harness their energy.
+With the help of Doctor Doom, he was able to drain the powers of the Beyonders and store them within himself.
+By utilizing the stolen energy, Doom uses it to create Battleworld out of the remnants from incursion worlds.
+The Molecule Man aids in the creation of a new multiverse called the Eighth Cosmos, which continues the old Seventh Cosmos.

 Other versions

-JLA/Avengers

-In JLA/Avengers, the Molecule Man is seen among the enthralled villains defending Krona's stronghold.
-He is shown encased in stone.
-When Firestorm asks who did this, the Wasp tells him it was Sersi.
+Molecule Man appears in JLA/Avengers #4 as a brainwashed minion of Krona.